"There's always room for a story that can transport people to another place. "

 Short Biography J K Rowling

 J.K Rowling was born in Chipping Sodury, July 31st 1965.
 Her childhood was generally happy, although she does remember getting teased because of her name, “Rowling” – She recalls often getting called “Rowling pin” by her less than ingenious school friends.
 J.K.
 Rowling says she never really warmed to her own name, although, she does remember having a fondness for the name Potter from quite an early age.
-J.K.Rowling studied at a school in Gloucestershire, before moving to Chepstow, South Wales at the age of nine.
+J.K.Rowling studied at St Michael's Primary School in Gloucestershire, before moving to Chepstow, South Wales at the age of nine.

 “he was also the only person who thought I was bound to be a success at it, which meant much more to me than I ever told him at the time” (1)